TheoDgb/URLCustomDiscs/README.md

 **ProtocolLib** [[Download](https://www.protocollib.com/)]: used to display a custom "Now Playing" toast when a custom disc is inserted into a jukebox
 ### External Tools
 #### License & Attribution
-The plugin automatically installs and uses the following tools (yt-dlp is also kept up to date):
+The plugin automatically installs and uses the following tools (Deno and yt-dlp are also kept up to date):
+- **Deno**, from the [Deno GitHub repository](https://github.com/denoland/deno), licensed under the [MIT License](https://github.com/denoland/deno/blob/main/LICENSE.md)
 - **yt-dlp**, from the [yt-dlp GitHub repository](https://github.com/yt-dlp/yt-dlp), licensed under the [Unlicense](https://github.com/yt-dlp/yt-dlp/blob/master/LICENSE)
 - **FFmpeg**, from the [FFmpeg-Builds GitHub repository (Windows)](https://github.com/BtbN/FFmpeg-Builds) and the [FFmpeg Static Builds (Linux)](https://johnvansickle.com/ffmpeg/), licensed under the [GNU General Public License version 3 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.html)
 #### Tool Usage
+- **Deno** is used by yt-dlp to interpret YouTube’s JavaScript and decrypt its signature cipher, which is required to extract and download audio data from YouTube.
 - **yt-dlp** downloads MP3 audio files from YouTube URLs.
 - **FFmpeg** converts MP3 files to Ogg Vorbis format for Minecraft compatibility.